Connor Franta: Writing

 Franta spent over a year writing his memoir, A Work in Progress, which talks about moments from his life since birth and personal stories.
 It was released on April 21, 2015.
 Accompanying the release of the book, Franta had a book tour in the United States with appearances in Minnesota, Houston, Orlando, New York City, New Jersey, and Los Angeles, London, Birmingham, Manchester, Liverpool and Leeds in the United Kingdom, and Sydney, Melbourne, Brisbane and Perth in Australia.
 The book spent 16 weeks on The New York Times Best Seller list and sold over 200,000 copies.

 In January 2017, Franta announced he would be releasing his second book, Note to Self, on April 18, 2017.
-The book features essays, stories, poetry and photography by Franta about issues including clinical depression, social anxiety, breakups, and self-love.
+The book features essays, stories, poetry, and photography by Franta about issues including clinical depression, social anxiety, breakups, and self-love.
 Franta said "If my first book, A Work in Progress, was a reflection of my external life so far, then this follow-up is a reflection of my internal life."

 In June 2021, Franta announced his third memoir, House Fires, was set to be released on September 21, 2021.

 Photography

-Franta's photography has been published in V Magazine, L'Officiel Magazine, and Paper Magazine.
+Franta's photography has been published in V, L'Officiel, and Paper.
 He has photographed many celebrities including Jonathan Van Ness, Billie Eilish, Doja Cat, Olivia Rodrigo, Hailee Steinfeld, Maude Apatow, Chloe x Halle, Conan Gray, Tinashe, and HAIM.

 Personal life

 On December 8, 2014, Franta publicly came out as gay in a YouTube video, stating he has accepted who he is and is "happy with that person".
-He also spoke on the help he got from others on the Internet, and wanted to give people struggling with their sexuality similar advice.
-This six-minute long video, titled "Coming Out", has over 12 million views and over 976,000 likes, being the second most viewed video on Franta's channel as of February 20, 2022.
+He also spoke on the help he got from others on the internet, and wanted to give people struggling with their sexuality similar advice.
+His six-minute video, titled "Coming Out", has garnered over 12 million views and more than 970,000 likes, making it the second-most-watched video on Franta's channel as of 2025.

+In a 2024 appearance on the podcast Obsessed with Brooke Averick, Franta discussed meeting Chappell Roan before her rise to fame.
+During the conversation, he seemingly confirmed that he had been in a romantic relationship with singer and fellow YouTuber Troye Sivan in 2014.
+In August 2025, Franta acknowledged in a YouTube video that the two had been in a two-year relationship from 2014 to 2016.

 Franta currently resides in West Hollywood, California.